-Figure 10.8.: The eVis Options window 2
+Figure 12.9.: The eVis External Applications window

-- Add new file type: Add a new file type with a unique extension and the path for the application that can open the file. - Delete current row: Delete the file type highlighted in the table and defined by a file extension and a path to an associated application.
+- File reference table: A table containing file types that can be opened using eVis.
+Each file type needs a file extension and the path to an application that can open that type of file.
+This provides the capability of opening a broad range of files such as movies, sound recordings, and text documents instead of only images. - Add new file type: Add a new file type with a unique extension and the path for the application that can open the file. - Delete current row: Delete the file type highlighted in the table and defined by a file extension and a path to an associated application.